fabsarah/Multi-Modal-Music-Mapping/README.md

 This repository contains the following:
 1. HMM Estimation for the EEG data
+2. HMM K tests
-3. HMM K tests and stability validation
+3. HMM stability validation
 4. Extracting metrics from HMM
 5. HMM Estimation for the music feature data
 6. HMM K tests and stability validation for the music feature data